theopomies/Leace-Monorepo/README.md

 # Install dependencies
 pnpm i

-# In packages/db/prisma update schema.prisma provider to use sqlite
-# or use your own database provider
 - provider = "postgresql"
-+ provider = "sqlite"
++ provider = "mysql"

 # Configure environment variables.
 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

-# Push the Prisma schema to your database
+# Push the Prisma schema to our database
 pnpm db-push
 ```